 Before getting started, a good plan of action is to first assemble some seasonal items that will add color and interest to your ornamental gourds.
 If you’re considering a dry arrangement, leaves, twigs, nuts and feathers provide great decorative accents.
 Or, try pheasant feathers, curly willow branches, walnuts or pinecones for a heightened appeal.

 Curly willow branches at amazon.com

 Walnuts’ large size make them the perfect accompaniment to gourds

-Or, you can carve out your gourds to make mini vases for flowers, berries or vines.
-Try hypericum berries, orange bittersweet, purple, red or orange dahlias or yellow lilies.
+Some people carve out their gourds to make mini vases for flowers, berries or vines.
+Try hypericum berries, orange bittersweet, purple, red or orange dahlias or yellow lilies for beautiful fall color.

 Yellow lilies provide good color contrast

 Ready to get started?
-Here are some great sources of inspiration incorporating many of the items listed above.
-Click on the links for more detailed information about each idea.
+Here are some great ideas for decorating with gourds.
+Click on the links for more detailed information.